superfly/docs/reference/volumes.html.md

 destination="/data"
 ```

-This would make `myapp_data` appear under the `/data` directory of the application.
+When a Fly App is deployed with this configuration file, the data from a volume named `myapp_data` appears under the `/data` directory of the application.
 With this present, if an app instance is started and cannot find an unused volume named `myapp_data`, it will not be started and the system will look elsewhere in the region pool to start the app instance.

 Also, if you have specified a mounts section in `fly.toml` and forgotten to create a volume, your deployment will fail.